 The point is that many people suffer with mental health issues and do not even know they are suffering.
 By self-care, it should mean putting yourself first and making sure you are mentally stable.

-The media should stop romanticizing the idea of self care and finally show the reality.
-They should stop telling people to eat a nice meal or buy the expensive clothing, instead they should be urging people to talk to someone when they don’t feel like themselves.
+The media should stop romanticizing the idea of self care and show the reality.
+They should stop telling people to eat a nice meal or buy the expensive clothing and instead urge people to talk to someone when they don’t feel like themselves.

 Our generation is getting more involved with mental health issues but it’s not enough.
 We should remove the negative stigma behind getting help.
 The idea is to stress the importance of talking to someone to better yourself.